-Accumulation/Distribution Commodities Technical Analysis and Accumulation/Distribution Trading Signals
+Accumulation/Distribution Commodities Analysis and Accumulation/Distribution Trading Signals

-Developed by Marc Chaikin
+Developed by Marc Chaikins

-This commodity indicator is used to assess the cumulative flow of money into and out of a commodity.
+This indicator is used to assess the cumulative flow of money into and out of a commodity.

 Originally used for stocks trading, when it comes to stocks trading "volume" is the amount of shares traded in a particular stock, this volume is a direct reflection of the money that is coming into and out of a commodities.